Breadcrumb

 - Your own doubts that you could handle taking care of someone who has an SCI.

 Discuss with the rehab team what it means to be a caregiver.
 They can help you see what the full impact of caring for someone with an SCI will be.
 And if you cannot be a full-time caregiver, the rehab team can help you find a nursing home, an assisted-living facility, or in-home help.
 They can also give you training in helping your loved one, even if you aren't the full-time caregiver.
-You may need to help him or her do exercises, move in and out of the wheelchair, and get dressed, for example.
+You may need to help them do exercises, move in and out of the wheelchair, and get dressed, for example.

 Your needs

-- Don't try to do everything yourself.
 Ask other family members to help.
 And find out what other type of help may be available.

-- Make sure you don't ignore your own health while you are caring for your loved one.
+Make sure you don't ignore your own health while you are caring for your loved one.
 Keep up with your own doctor visits, and make sure to take your medicines regularly, if needed.

 - Find a support group to attend.
-Support groups may be able to offer advice about insurance coverage too.

-- Schedule time for yourself.
 Get out of the house to do things you enjoy, run errands, or go shopping.

 Related Information